Lela E. Buis

 Lela E. Buis is an American speculative fiction writer, playwright, poet and artist who was born in Middlesboro, KY.
 She graduated from Florida State University (FSU) and the Florida Institute of Technology, and worked in engineering for a number of years at Kennedy Space Center in Cape Canaveral, Florida.
 She currently resides in Tennessee.

 Background

-Lela Buis was born the elder of two daughters of Joseph N. and Lena Grace Buis.
+Lela E. Buis was born the elder of two daughters of Joseph N. and Lena Grace Buis.
 When Joe was discharged from the army after World War II, the couple took ownership of a Century Farm in Claiborne County, Tennessee.
 Lela Buis attended Claiborne County High School, and as a child was active in farm related organizations such as 4-H clubs.
 At FSU she worked in research on Computer Assisted Instruction was a member of the Alpha Lambda Delta and Phi Kappa Phi honor societies and was active in Yoshukai Karate.
 She performed with the Florida State University Dance Theatre, and from 1983 served as president of the Titusville, Florida, non-profit Community Dance Theater.
 From 2001 to 2003, she was active in the Brevard Playwrights Workshop.
 In the East Tennessee area, Buis marketed her art and writing at local arts festivals.